sankeerthpatnam/Helios_Financial_Casestudy/README.md

 Technology assumptions are ambitious.
 LH2 boil-off is under 0.1 percent daily and designs are optimized for efficiency and scalability.

+There are some basic assumptions such as PPE not modulating anually along with CapEx being consistent.

 How to Use

 Open Financial_Model.xlsx.